Download PMMA COVID-19 FAQs as PDF.

 Employees are screened at the beginning of each shift at the point of entry to the community building and before employees have any direct contact with residents.
-These screening measures include taking staff temperatures and asking a set of questions about travel, health status, COVID-19 exposure risks and reviews a list of possible COVID-19 symptoms.
+These screening measures include taking staff temperatures and asking a set of questions about health status and COVID-19 exposure risks and reviewing a list of possible COVID-19 symptoms.
 Employees who have a fever or report feeling unwell are not allowed to work and are asked to get tested for COVID-19 if they have symptoms of the disease.
 These measures have been in place since March 13 and continue to be updated as guidance changes.
 In addition, staff members should continue to wear masks and other personal protective equipment as required per Centers for Disease Control and Prevention (CDC) recommendations.

 If a staff member answers “Yes” to one of the questions, they are asked probing questions to get more information.
 For example, if someone says they are short of breath, and the shortness of breath is a normal symptom of a pre-existing condition, such as asthma, we would allow them to work.